teksta7/ByteBuilder/README.md

 Being worked on at the moment
 ------------------------------
-Icons
+Icons <WIP> (still working on app icons)
-Splash Screen
+Splash Screen <DONE>
-Walkthrough(with steps) and Skip button
+Walkthrough with steps and Skip button
 Main Screen

 # Proposed Features for UWP